figma/dev-mode-mcp-server-guide/README.md

 The MCP supports different tools, and each one provides your AI assistant with a different kind of structured context.
 Sometimes, the assistant doesn't automatically pick the right one, especially as more tools become available.
 If results are off, try being explicit in your prompt.

-- **get_code** provides a structured **React + Tailwind** representation of your Figma selection.
+- **get_design_context** provides a structured **React + Tailwind** representation of your Figma selection.
 This is a starting point that your AI assistant can translate into any framework or code style, depending on your prompt.
 - **get_variable_defs** extracts the variables and styles used in your selection (color, spacing, typography, etc).
 This helps the model reference your tokens directly in the generated code.

 For example, if you're getting raw code instead of tokens, try something like: